Estimated reading time: 5 minutes

 As your dog ages, there are, of course, other things to look out for.
-Ensure that his diet meets all of his nutritional requirements as his appetite may decrease.
+Ensure that his diet meets all his nutritional requirements, as his appetite may decrease.
 Joint pain and arthritis are more common in senior dogs, which means they can’t move around as fast or tackle the stairs.
 He might even start barking at apparently nothing at all.
-These are all things that you need to keep an eye out for as your dog approaches his golden years to make sure he is as content and happy as possible.
+You need to keep an eye out for these things as your dog approaches his golden years to make sure he is as content and happy as possible.